RusakovLab/BrainCell/README.md

 **UPDATE 13/11/2023**: The latest version of NEURON already operates with administrative rights.
 For users with a version of Windows < 11, this step is not required.
 To achieve this, follow the steps outlined below:
 - **Updating File Properties:** Navigate to the NEURON directory `c:\nrn\bin\` and locate the `*.exe` files.
 Adjust the properties of each `*.exe` with an administrative right.
- Here's a step-by-step guide to change administrative rights for a file in Windows 11: ## Contact Information <a name="contact"></a>
+ Here's a step-by-step guide to change administrative rights for a file in Windows 11: [Go to a step-by-step guide](#contact)